co-cart/co-cart/readme.txt

 If you like CoCart, please take a moment to [provide a review](https://wordpress.org/support/plugin/cart-rest-api-for-woocommerce/reviews/#new-post).
 It helps to keep the plugin going strong, and is greatly appreciated.

+= v3.0.15 - ??
+November, 2021 =

+* Fixed: Undefined function for `wp_get_environment_type()` introduced in WordPress 5.5 should the site be running a lower version of WordPress.
+Reported by [Mohib Salahuddin Ayubi](https://profiles.wordpress.org/mohib007/).

 = v3.0.14 - 16th October, 2021 =

 * Fixed: Undefined index: `cart` that rarely happens.
 Reported by [@AlceoMazza](https://github.com/AlceoMazza)